asolis/vivaTracker/Home.md

 The **vivaTracker** framework is a C++11 cross-platform project to create, compare and test object tracking algorithms using OpenCV 3.x.x.

+For more detailed information about the implementations and datasets provided in this project reefer to the project's  [list](https://github.com/asolis/vivaTracker/wiki).

 ## Requirements
 * [CMake](http://cmake.org) > 3.0